cmang/x10-pyro/README.md

 ## Credits & Legal

-X10 Pyro is Copyright (c) 2022 Sam Foster
+X10 Pyro is Copyright (c) 2022 Sam Foster and is Licensed under The MIT License.
 See LICENSE file for licensing information.

 X10 Pyro bundles and uses the following software: